MaxBaldo99/ProjectASD_1/README.md

 - [x] Calculate the resolution of your device
 - [x] Write the code of the three algorithms
 - [x] Execute them
-- [x] prove their theorical complexity:
+- [x] Prove their theorical complexity:
     - [x] take time needed for the execution of each algorithm, with different array dimensions
     - [x] re-execute it if 1% relative error is not respected
     - [x] save and store all data about execution time spent and its standard deviation